Wesley Clair Mitchell: Biography

 Mitchell was born in Rushville, Illinois, the second child and oldest son of a Civil War army doctor turned farmer.
 In a family with seven children and a disabled father with an appetite for business ventures "verging on rashness" a lot of responsibility fell on the oldest son.
 Despite these challenges, Wesley Clair went to study at the University of Chicago and was awarded a PhD in 1899.

 Mitchell's career as a researcher and teacher took the following course: instructor in economics at Chicago (1899–1903), assistant professor (1903–08) and professor (1909–12) of economics at the University of California, Berkeley, visiting lecturer at Harvard University (1908–09), lecturer (1913) and full professor (1914–44) at Columbia University.
 In 1916 he was elected as a Fellow of the American Statistical Association.
+He was elected to both the American Academy of Arts and Sciences and the American Philosophical Society in 1931.

 He was one of the founders of the New School for Social Research, where he taught for a time between 1919 and 1922, and of the National Bureau of Economic Research (1920), where he was director of research until 1945.

-There were interruptions for government service during the First World War and Mitchell served on many government committees; he was chairman of the President's Committee on Social Trends (1929–33).
-In 1923–4 he was president of the American Economic Association.
+There was an interruption for government service during the First World War, when Mitchell served as chief of price statistics in the planning and statistics division of the War Industries Board, working with Isador Lubin, Walter Stewart and Leo Wolman.
+He later served on many government committees; he was chairman of the President's Committee on Social Trends (1929–33).
+In 1923–4, he was president of the American Economic Association.
 Mitchell and John Whitridge Williams represented the United States at the World Population Conference held in Geneva, Switzerland in 1927.
 From 1941 he was on the original standing committee of the Foundation for the Study of Cycles.

 The National Bureau was the institution through which Mitchell had greatest influence.
 There his important associates included Arthur Burns and Simon Kuznets.
 In his autobiography Kuznets acknowledges his "great intellectual debt to Mitchell."

 Mitchell has also made valuable contributions to the history of economic thought.

 Mitchell was married to Lucy Sprague Mitchell, a pioneering educator and the founder of Bank Street College of Education.
 He assisted his wife with the founding of the school.